stolostron/multicluster-global-hub/demos/multiple_desktops/script.md

     If you cannot login as `kubeadmin`, [add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).

+    Note that as a user of Hub of Hubs, you can observe the managed clusters of both `hub1` and `hub2`.

 1. Note that the managed clusters on `hoh` are not represented by Kubernetes Custom Resources (not stored in etcd), and cannot be queried by `kubectl`: